 The amount of an award is based on demonstrated financial need with an additional award for grade point averages over 3.5.

-Eligible applicants may apply online at https://bushee.egrant.net.
+Eligible applicants must apply online at https://bushee.egrant.net.

 In order for the Foundation to consider an application, it must include the following: